 “What have you been up to this morning?”, opens up a line of dialogue with the customer and helps to build rapport quickly.
 However, some customers come into stores with a predetermined mindset and keep their barriers up.
 The question is, how do you break down those barriers?

-In our view, you can’t go past a good conversation.
-Start with an open-ended question that IS NOT related to your store or your products.
+In RedSeed's view, you can’t go past a good conversation.
+Our sales training for retail advises starting with an open-ended question that IS NOT related to your store or your products.
 For instance, “I noticed that you’re wearing the new Apple watch, how are you enjoying it?”.
 This opens a line of dialogue with the client and breaks down the barriers they present when entering the store.
 This also paves the way for you to transition into business with a line such as “so, what brings you into the store today?”.

 Remember, landing a sale comes down to building trust with your customer and uncovering what they need by asking good open-ended questions.
 This ensures our shoppers feel valued and important - after all, they’ve taken the time to come into your store.
 If your customer isn’t after something today, they still want to feel like you’re trying to help them out as much as possible, which is a big factor in determining whether they’ll come back in the future.